-Damper - The mechanism responsible for the regulation of airflow in a fan system; dampers consist of inlet dampers, which regulate airflow into the system, and outlet dampers, which control air movement out of the system.
+Damper or Shutter - The mechanism responsible for the regulation of airflow in a fan system; dampers consist of inlet dampers, which regulate airflow into the system, and outlet dampers, which control air movement out of the system.

 Fan Blade - The fan component extending from the hub that rotates, cutting into the air and producing air movement.
 Fan blades may stick straight out in a radial position, curve forward in the direction of fan wheel rotation or curve backward.